Netcracker/KubeMarine/documentation/Troubleshooting.md

 ```

-2. Backup the content of /var/lib/etcd and clean it up:
+2. At a control-plane node backup the content of /var/lib/etcd and clean it up:

 ```
 # cp -a /var/lib/etcd /var/lib/etcd.bkp